pwang2/hapi-starter/README.md

 * Client script bundle are named as hash only to enable cross page caching.
   Possibly we should make each node\_module module as a bundle to get the best cache result
-* partials need to be put in a shareable place and configure before server start
+* Partials need to be put in a shareable place and configure before server start
 * babel-register might have performance penalty at runtime.
-* nodemon NOT yet reloads the browser(WIP)
+* Nodemon NOT yet reloads the browser
+* Need to define specification for page plugin

 ### Get Started
 ```